-Already, 2DII has helped to run the assessments in Switzerland and Liechtenstein.
-Additional governments and supervisors, including in Austria, Luxembourg, Netherlands, and Norway are set to do the same over the course of 2021.
+The goal of this program is to measure the alignment of the entire financial sector as well as the individual participating institutions.
+The outcome can be used by governments, supervisors, and participating FIs to inform their climate finance strategies.
+Already, 2DII has helped to run the assessments in Switzerland, Liechtenstein, and Austria.
+Additional governments and supervisors, including the Netherlands, Norway, and Luxembourg, are set to do the same over the course of 2021.
 The assessment is also expected to be deployed in France with Finance for Tomorrow as part of Finance ClimAct, an initiative to help implement the EU Sustainable Finance Action Plan.

 How it works

 Governments, supervisors, and industry associations who have signed onto PACTA COP act as hosts of the coordinated assessments, inviting relevant financial institutions and associations to participate in the analysis on a voluntary basis.
 Participants then upload their equity and corporate bond portfolios to a dedicated, secure, and confidential platform, which in turn delivers individual climate alignment results with anonymized peer comparisons.
 Loan book portfolios are analyzed by the participating banks themselves.
 As part of this process, the participating financial institutions are also asked to respond to a qualitative survey on climate-related investment strategies, in order to capture other initiatives in greening their investments.
-2DII also offers participants access to a new stress-testing module to help measure their exposure to transition risks.
+2DII offers participants access to a new stress-testing module to help measure their exposure to transition risks.

 As a last step, the host government, supervisor, or industry association receives an aggregate-level report containing the results for the entire participating financial sector.
-The report provides a unique overview of financial institutions’ exposure to key climate-relevant sectors and their alignment with the Paris Agreement goals, aggregated by peer group.
+This report provides a unique overview of financial institutions’ exposure to key climate-relevant sectors and their alignment with the Paris Agreement goals, aggregated by peer group.
 All reports, including the aggregated results and the individual reports for the participating institutions, are confidential, and there is no obligation whatsoever to publish any information.
 It is the decision of the government to publish the meta results and the individual participants to publish their individual results.

-Results thus far:
+Results & impact thus far

 Liechtenstein (2020): “Assessing the Alignment of the Liechtenstein Financial Sector with the Paris Agreement”